What to know about Hollywood icon Gene Hackman's and his wife's deaths

-Hollywood icon Gene Hackman, his wife and one of their dogs were found dead in their New Mexico home, and investigators believe they had been dead for some time.
+Investigators on Friday pored over evidence found around the partially mummified bodies of Oscar-winner Gene Hackman and his wife at their New Mexico home as officials awaited the results of autopsies.

-A maintenance worker reported the deaths of Hackman and 65-year-old Betsy Arakawa on Wednesday, according to a Santa Fe County Sheriff’s Office search warrant affidavit.
+A maintenance worker reported the deaths of Hackman, 95, and Betsy Arakawa, 65, on Wednesday, according to a Santa Fe County Sheriff's Office search warrant affidavit.
 Investigators are still working to determine what caused the deaths, though they said they don't suspect foul play.

-Hackman, 95, won two Oscars during a storied career in which he played an array of heroes and villains in films including "The French Connection," "Hoosiers" and "Superman" from the 1960s until his retirement in the early 2000s.
+Hackman, a Hollywood icon, won two Oscars during a storied career in which he played an array of heroes and villains in films including "The French Connection," "Hoosiers" and "Superman" from the 1960s until his retirement in the early 2000s.

 What we know about the deaths

+The rate of mummification depends on the amount of moisture in the air, along with factors like altitude and body type, Keen said.
+Santa Fe is in the driest region of the U.S. at an elevation of nearly 7,200 feet (2,194 meters).

+Still, Keen said you can’t draw conclusions about the time of death based on mummification: “It doesn’t tell you much.”

-According to the search warrant affidavit, a maintenance worker called 911 after spotting the bodies at the couple's Santa Fe home.
+The search warrant affidavit said a maintenance worker called 911 after spotting the bodies at the couple’s home.
 He reported the home’s front door was open when he arrived to do routine work, a detective wrote.

 In a recording of the 911 call, though, the worker said he could see Arakawa lying on the floor through a window but was unable to get inside.